 The candidate has to go through the Know Your Distributor (KYD) process after passing the exam.
 On September 1, 2010, the Association of Mutual Funds in India (AMFI) embraced the KYD process.
 Examining and strengthening the existing mutual fund financial advisor registration process was the goal of this endeavor.
 This process would also help ensure the accuracy of the data submitted in the registration application and allow an in-person verification of ARN holders.

 This procedure is followed when someone applies for an AMFI Registration Number (ARN) from the Association of Mutual Funds in India (AMFI).
-To begin providing advisory services for mutual fund schemes, this is a necessary step.
+To begin providing mutual fund advisory services for mutual fund schemes, this is a necessary step.
 Candidates must include their PAN, NISM Distribution certificate number, personal information, and other facts on the ARN application form.

 The KYD process consists of document verification and a biometric procedure.
 As a result, the financial advisor needs to simultaneously file an application for KYD and ARN registration.
 Through its “CAMS POS” facilities, AMFI employs Computer Age Management Services Ltd. (CAMS) to manage the KYD procedure.